-• This implies the rate f(n,m) between times n and m.
+• This implies the interest rate between times n and m equals f(n,m) by Eq.
+(19) on p.
+135.

 Forward Loans

 - We had generated the cash flow of a type of forward contract called the forward loan. - Agreed upon today, it enables one to - Borrow money at time n in the future, and - Repay the loan at time m > n with an interest rate equal to the forward rate